Reconciliation in Practice: A Learning Community for Faculty and Staff

-UDL Conversation with Douglas Eacho
+UDL Conversation with Deborah Tihanyi

-Facilitator: Douglas Eacho, Assistant Professor, Centre for Drama, Theatre & Performance Studies, Faculty of Arts & Science Universal Design for Learning (UDL) is an educational framework that leverages the values of accessibility and inclusion in designing accessible, inclusive, and usable methods, materials, and environments that reduce learning barriers and welcome learner variability.
-The UDL Conversations Series highlights practices […]
+Deborah Tihanyi, Associate Professor, Teaching Stream, Acting Director, Engineering Communication Program (ECP), Institute for Studies in Transdisciplinary Engineering Education and Practice (ISTEP), FASE Universal Design for Learning (UDL) is an educational framework that leverages the values of accessibility and inclusion in designing accessible, inclusive, and usable methods, materials, and environments that reduce learning barriers and welcome learner variability. […]

 Getting started with Generative AI tools at U of T